JoelRLL19/mms142-groupI-2023/README.md

 <p>At first glance, Augmented Reality and Virtual Reality may seem the same, the distinctions between the two come down to the devices required to both experiences. </p>

 <h1>How Does Augmented Reality Work?</h1>
-<p>Computer scientist, Ivan Sutherland, known as the "Father of Computer Graphics," developed the first
+<p>Computer scientist, Ivan Sutherland, who is known as the "<i>Father of Computer Graphics</i>", developed the first
 augmented reality (AR) system in 1968 at Harvard.
 The universities, businesses, and government organizations continued to enhance augmented reality for wearables and digital displays throughout the ensuing decades.
-In fact, Pokémon Go is a 2016 augmented reality game in which players travel through the real world while following a digital map in search of cartoon creatures that appear at random.
-It's getting wider and wider.
-Businesses such as Ikea and Loreal, to name a few, use augmented reality to help consumers make a decision about buying their products and, at the same time, boost businesses’ sales.
-The business can decrease return rates and increase customer satisfaction by enabling users to test out a significant purchase using augmented reality.
-In medicine, the AR is used to help with patient care and surgical planning and explain difficult medical conditions to patients.
+Pokémon Go, released in 2016, is an example of augmented reality in use where players travel through the real world while following a digital map in search of virtual creatures that appear at random.

+<p>In medicine, the AR is used to help with patient care and surgical planning and
+explain difficult medical conditions to patients.
 The anatomy of surgical patients can be studied using AR.
 They can input their MRI and CT scan results into an augmented reality headset.
 The procedure will aid doctors in visualizing interior organs, bones, and muscles.
 Moreover, the augmented reality (AR) movement